peterballard/prmake/README.md

     -f FILE         specifies FILE as a *makefile*.
     --file=FILE     specifies FILE as a *makefile*.
     --makefile=FILE specifies FILE as a *makefile*.
+                    Default *makefile* names, in order of precedence, are "GNUMakefile", "makefile" and "Makefile".
     -h              Displays this message.
     --make=NAME     Specifies NAME as the make executable, default is "make".
     --prfile=FILE   Specifies FILE as the *prfile* name.